Flank/flank/README.md

 ### Maven

 You can consume Flank via maven.
-Replace X.X.X with the version number such as `4.4.0`.
+See the [maven repo](https://bintray.com/flank/maven/flank) for all supported versions.

 ```
 repositories {